German cabinet approves plans to boost mid-term spending

-BERLIN The German cabinet on Wednesday approved plans to boost spending by 15 billion euros ($15.9 billion) over the coming four years with extra cash going to infrastructure, foreign aid and defence.
+BERLIN The German cabinet on Wednesday approved plans to boost spending by 15 billion euros (10.9 billion pounds) over the coming four years with extra cash going to infrastructure, foreign aid and defence.

 The government met its goal of a balanced budget, known as the "schwarze null" (black zero) one year early in 2014, and has come under international pressure to boost spending to help stimulate economic growth across Europe.